last updated July 7, 2014

 NB: Members of the collective, Fembot Advisory Board, and other positions do not have to have PhDs and do not need to be faculty members.
-They can be feminist media artists, media producers, media critics, graduate students, and undergraduates.
+They can be feminist media artists, media producers, media critics, graduate students, undergraduates, and high school students.

-The Advisory Board will be charged with overseeing the multiple elements of Fembot, including the website, the portfolio process, and routine administrative matters.
+The Advisory Board is charged with overseeing the multiple elements of Fembot, including the website, Fembot experiments, and routine administrative matters.
 In addition, advisory board members will:

 - develop a publicity plan for Fembot and help to network with other scholars, particularly outside North America

-- planning face-to-face get-togethers for members of the Collective and Advisory Board members.
+- plan face-to-face get-togethers for members of the Collective and Advisory Board members

 - to oversee the work of the editorial board, delegating duties and making sure that work on various duties is proceeding

 - to help locate funding opportunities and coordinate grant-writing efforts